Ronchamp coal mines adit

-The Ronchamp coal mines adit is a large drainage channel with brick walls.
+The Ronchamp coal mines adit is a large drainage channel with brick walls at the mines of the same name.
 It was used to drain the mine water between 1783 and 1840.
 It has a section of 70 × 50 cm and is 1.3 km long.
 It was supplied by the Henri IV shaft and the Clocher adit.

 Map showing the passage of the large drainage channel at the hamlet of La Houillère.

 Other mines were opened in the area around 1950.

 In 1997, the historical mining circuit of the outcrops was created and the exit of the channel was included as a point of interest, together with a more recent dewatering adit.
 At the beginning of the 21st century, the site was redesigned and a nearby adit that was discovered at the time was restored.

 History

 When coal deposits were discovered in Ronchamp in the middle of the 18th century, concessions were granted and the first adits were opened in the hills above the villages of Ronchamp and Champagney.

 As the mines were inundated with water and had to be drained, the large drainage channel was dug by the operators from east to west to perform this function, making the extraction work easier and more energy-intensive.

 It was in use from 1783 to 1840 (when it was abandoned after the end of coal mining in the local adits).
 When mining moved south of the channel, pumps had to be used to bring the water up to the channel.
 First with simple wooden buckets, then with primitive pumps made from tree trunks.